microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_updateManagement.md

 Update Management uses the Log Analytics agent to collect Windows and Linux server log files and the data collected is stored in a Log Analytics workspace.

 * You will need to create a Log Analytics workspace.
-For that you can use this [ARM template](../updateManagement/law-template.json) that will create a new Log Analytics Workspace and define the Azure Sentinel solution and enable it for the workspace.
+For that you can use this [ARM template](../updateManagement/law-template.json) that will create a new Log Analytics Workspace and define the Update Management solution and enable it for the workspace.

 * First, create a new resource group for the Log Analytics workspace by running the below command, replacing the values in brackets with your own.